Types of Burrs by Machining Process

 Breakoff Burrs/Cut-off Burrs

-Material falls off workpiece leaving a burr behind.
+Material falls off the workpiece leaving a burr behind.

 Poisson Burrs